-The model was implemented in Matlab (Version 7.2; Mathworks, Natick MA).
+The model was implemented in MATLAB (Version 7.2; MathWorks, Natick, MA, USA).
 The differential equations were numerically integrated using the ode45 function.
-All parameters used to simulate the pooled experimental data (see Results) are summarised in Table 1.
-The source code is available at ModelDB (http://senselab.med.yale.edu/modeldb/).
+All parameters used to simulate the pooled experimental data (see Results) are summarized in Table 1.
+The source code is available at ModelDB (http://senselab.med.yale.edu/modeldb/; accession number 113649).